CIR: judges confirm the importance of exhaustive R&D time tracking

 Against this backdrop, the judges of the Montpellier Administrative Court (Administrative Court of Montpellier - 2nd Chamber, April 22, 2024 / n° 2202761) have issued a ruling on the subject, and more specifically on the CIR eligibility rate for employees assigned to research.

-In support of its claim, the company "produced a table entitled "time tracking" and "personnel expenses" "breakdown by project"."
+In support of its claim, the company "produced a table entitled 'time tracking' and 'personnel expenses' 'breakdown by project'."

 In connection with the aforementioned painting, the judges stated that "The document, which simply lists the number of days devoted to each project for each employee, is inadequate because of its summary nature, dates, locations and tasks not specified. ".